 What Does This Mean For Solar Power Systems?

-When designing a solar energy system, you need to know how many watt hours you use in a 24 hour period to make the right amount of power for your home or business needs.
-If you are drawing 4000 watts total from all lights, devices, and appliances, without understanding for how long and what day parts, there is no way to know exactly what size solar PV system you need.
+When designing a solar energy system, you need to know how many watt hours you use in a 24 hour period to determine the right amount of power for your home or business needs.
+If you are drawing 4,000 watts total from all lights, devices, and appliances, without understanding how long they operate, and during which parts of the day and night, there is no way to know exactly what size solar PV system will be necessary.

-You also need to consider which day part is your heaviest power usage unless you are going to build a solar system with battery storage to make sure you are generating enough sun power during high usage times.
+You also need to consider when is your heaviest power usage to make sure you are generating enough sun power during high usage times, unless you are going to build a solar system with battery storage.

-As you can see understanding the terminology is important and is just one of the areas we cover when helping customers figure out if solar is right for them and how best to design a system that meets their needs.
+As you can see, understanding the terminology is important and just one of the areas we cover when helping customers determine if solar is right for them while designing a system that meets their needs.